BNewborn/BNewborn.github.io/_posts/2018-4-28-MLB Free Agent Valuations - Blog 2.md

 This doesn't mean a linear model is impossible, it just means we may have more trouble than we'd like in finding one that works.

 Undeterred, I first tried creating models that used the raw $/Year measurement.
 These models struggled to provide good explanations of the variation in free agent salary, however.
-I tried many combinations of regularization (penalizing data columns that are highly correlated and removing data that's superfluous), polynomial transformations (squaring or cubing our stats to see if exponential relationships helped) and selecting the "K Best" number of features (only taking a subselect of the data points available).
-Ultimately none of these combos could provide us a model that neither overestimated or underestimated player salary.
+I tried many combinations of regularization (penalizing data columns that are highly correlated and removing data that's superfluous), polynomial transformations (squaring or cubing our stats to see if exponential relationships helped) and selecting the "K Best" number of features (only taking a subset of the stats available across all hitters).
+Ultimately none of these combos could provide us a model that neither consistently overestimated or underestimated player salary.

 Here's a result of one of these models - if our model was consistently between overestimating and underestimating we'd see data (blue) perfectly along the red line here.
 However, you can see some serious fluctuations around this line.
 This chart is one example of behavior I saw in linear models over and over again.